contact

 Insurers’ processing operations are built around a complex network of interconnected and interdependent processes.
 When looking at how to reduce operating costs through automation of claims processing, insurers need to understand exactly how they manage it currently — this includes all participants, from internal staff to contract adjusters and brokers, as well as third parties such as repair shops.

 Improving the efficiency of claims processing operations is just the start of the benefits that process mining and intelligence can bring to insurers.
-As well as optimizing multiple connected steps in the claims cycle, insurers will also deliver a better experience for customers, which will help to build loyalty and reduce attrition.
+Along with optimizing multiple connected steps in the claims cycle, insurers will also deliver a better customer-centric experience, which will help build loyalty and reduce attrition.

 And with insurance process analytics, insurers can deliver business value for internal staff, contract adjusters, third-party support organizations, and other partners.
 It’s a win for everyone operating in the insurance ecosystem, and it promises to deliver transformation to an industry that’s long overdue for modernization and reform.